NarayanSha/ICCs/README.md

 # ICCs
-Compute intraclass corelation 1 and 2
+Compute intraclass corelation 1 and 2 in R

 ICC1 and ICC2 for binary data using rptR